 Transforms, enhances, or innovates teaching methodology and practice.

 Distinguished Educator Award: All faculty members and department/program administrators who teach* and who have served in either or both capacities for a minimum of ten academic years with a demonstrated record of teaching excellence and/or applied teaching scholarship.

 Excellence in Teaching Awards: Full-time faculty members and department/program administrators who teach* and who have served in that capacity for a minimum of three consecutive academic years.
 Adjunct/part-time faculty members who have taught* one or more courses over a minimum of three consecutive academic years.

 Past recipients of an Otis teaching award (within five years) are not eligible.

-See written comments submitted with the Teaching Excellence Awards nominations.
+See written comments submitted with prior years' Teaching Excellence Awards nominations here.

 Such selections are complex, and every effort is made to consider all factors that may assist in achieving equitable results.

 Distinguished Educator Award recipients receive $2,500, are introduced at Commencement, and honored at the annual all-faculty Convocation.
 Concurrently, the recipient will receive the LAX Coastal Chamber of Commerce Eddy Award for Excellence in Education and attend its annual Teacher Recognition Dinner with a group of friends and colleagues.

 Excellence in Teaching Award recipients each receive $1,250, are introduced at Commencement, and honored at the annual all-faculty Convocation.

 Award recipients may be called upon to contribute their expertise in College forums focused on matters of teaching and related best practices.